VitaeTeam/ViLight/README.rst

-ViLight - Lightweight Vitae client (an Electron-Cash fork)
+ViLight - Lightweight Vitae client (an Electron-Cash fork,based on DeLight from DeVault)
 =====================================

 ::